simonw/datasette/README.md

       --cors                       Enable CORS by serving Access-Control-Allow-
                                    Origin: *
       --page_size INTEGER          Page size - default is 100
-      --max_returned_rows INTEGER  Max allowed rows to return at once - default is 1000.
-Set to 0 to disable check entirely.
-      --sql_time_limit_ms INTEGER  Max time allowed for SQL queries in ms --load-extension PATH        Path to a SQLite extension to load --inspect-file TEXT          Path to JSON file created using "datasette inspect"
+      --load-extension PATH        Path to a SQLite extension to load --inspect-file TEXT          Path to JSON file created using "datasette inspect"